Wangchenchen233/ITPC/README.md

-# ITPC
+# ITPC and ITPPC
 This repository provides a reference implementation of ITPC and ITPPC as described in the paper "Spectral Clustering and Embedding with Inter-class Topology-preserving".

-# Requirements
+### Requirements
 Install the following packages:

-numpy
+- numpy
-matplotlib
+- matplotlib
-scikit-learn
+- scikit-learn